 If your client is ready to purchase a policy, go over all their benefit and rider options.
 Then, determine how large of a benefit they’d need monthly and how large of a benefit they could afford monthly.
 (A good starting point would be to add up their existing expenses, such as their mortgage, utilities, loans, and health insurance deductibles.)
 Once your client decides on a plan, help them complete the application.
 Be sure that they answer the “Yes” and “No” health questions!

 Editor’s Note: This article was originally published October 2018.
-It has been updated to display information more relevant to 2019.
+It has since been updated to include more up-to-date information.